-Group: III ECTS: 4 Semester: SPRING Type: ELECTIVE PSY15 - SOCIAL INTERACTION AND PERSONAL RELATIONSHIPS: A SYSTEMIC Title:
+ECTS: 4 ELECTIVE Group: III Semester: SPRING Type: PSY15 - SOCIAL INTERACTION AND PERSONAL RELATIONSHIPS: A SYSTEMIC Title: APPROACH

-APPROACH

-Aikaterini Gari
+Faculty: Aikaterini Gari

-The dynamic relationship between personal relationships and sociocultural context through the systemic approach is the frame of the course, based on the Theory of General Systems.
+Description: The dynamic relationship between personal relationships and sociocultural context through the systemic approach is the frame of the course, based on the Theory of General Systems.
 Specifically, the course is focusing on: a) the Palo Alto Team (Bateson, Jackson, Erikson, Haley, and Weakland); the Eric Berne theory; and the Milan Group (Palazzoli, Boscolo, Cecchin).
-Students in small groups participate to experiential and role-playing activities in class and at home, focusing on interaction processes and reframing techniques in family, school and work.
+Students in small groups participate to experiential and role-playing activities in class and at home, work.

-PSY11 - Social Psychology I
+Prerequisite: PSY11 - Social Psychology I

-ELECTIVE Semester: SPRING Group: III ECTS: 4 Type: PSY16 - WORK AND ORGANIZATIONAL PSYCHOLOGY Title:
+Type: Group: III ECTS: 4 Semester: PSY16 - WORK AND ORGANIZATIONAL PSYCHOLOGY Title: